 Here are some tips to help you find that lost libido:

 Schedule a visit with your menopause specialist to rule out any other medical problem.
-Underactive or overactive thyroid, for example, can also affect your energy level, libido and general physical health or well being.
+Underactive or overactive thyroid, for example, can also affect your energy level, libido, and general physical health or well-being.

 Talk to your specialist about testosterone testing.
 Total testosterone and “free” testosterone are typically measured and calculated.
 Free testosterone, measures your levels of bioavailable testosterone that is not bound by the blood proteins.
 It is the active portion.
-Ranges vary between post-menopausal and premenopausal women, with a gradual decline as we age, says Dr. Krychman.
+Ranges vary among post-menopausal and premenopausal women, with a gradual decline as we age, says Dr. Krychman.
 However, he adds, “I advise treating symptoms, not lab values.
 A comprehensive assessment with a good differential is the rule.
 Testosterone supplementation is not the panacea.
 It is important to remember that this there is also approximately 40% placebo effect.”

 Discuss the various treatment options with your menopause specialist.
-If your testosterone levels are below norm and you have the symptoms, your health care professional may suggest an “off-label use” of testosterone, with or without estrogen.
+If your testosterone levels are below the norm and you have the symptoms, your health care professional may suggest an “off-label use” of testosterone, with or without estrogen.
 Why “off-label?
 Because the FDA has yet to approve any testosterone drug for women.
 According to WebMD, when you take it orally (by mouth) and it gets processed by the liver—which can result in a change of cholesterol levels.
 But that same effect doesn’t occur when testosterone is administered by skin patch, gel or cream (a.k.a. transdermal) or in pellet form (the size of a grain of rice) inserted under the skin.
 “What form to use depends on many facets including patient tolerability, patient price, side effects and clinician preference,” says Dr. Krychman.

 Weigh the risks vs. benefits with your menopause specialist.
 Dr. Krychman has a frank and candid conversation with his patients about the benefit versus the risk – safety and efficacy are always balanced, he states.
 He further recommends that before starting therapy you are aware of the benefits and risks and that once you start therapy, you need to have regular blood work to keep track of your levels.
 It is important to monitor your blood count and lipid panel, coupled with testosterone levels.

 For some women, the sex drive is fine, but the ability to cross the finish line is a problem.
-If you’re having trouble achieving orgasm, or your orgasms aren’t as powerful as they once where, there are several ways you can strengthen your Big O.
+If you’re having trouble achieving orgasm, or your orgasms aren’t as powerful as they once were, there are several ways you can strengthen your Big O.

 - Strengthen and tone the pelvic floor muscles with Intensity, an intimate health and stimulation device that improves a woman’s sexual experience by exercising the pelvic floor muscles and providing targeted stimulation to specific areas of the anatomy.
 Intensity is scientifically designed to restore intimacy and pleasure.

 - To strengthen pelvic floors to prevent unexpected bladder leakage, turn to Apex, an automatic pelvic floor exerciser.
 It’s a medical device that will strengthen and tone the pelvic floor muscles to eliminate accidental bladder leakage.
-You’ve been told to “do your kegels,” but actually doing them correctly is tricky.
+You’ve been told to “do your Kegels,” but actually doing them correctly is tricky.
 This is the first in-home device that exercises your muscles correctly, every time.

 - Recurring vaginal dryness can make everyday comfort and sex painful and can put unnecessary strain on your relationship.
 As baby boomers reach menopause, they are saying no to “sandpaper sex.”